Teller Law Verdicts and Settlements

 Teller & Associates Win $4.2 Million Settlement on Behalf of Client and U.S. Government in Qui Tam Case

 In 2004, the U.S. Army hired LTWSI to develop an Advanced First Responder Network (AFRN) that would be used as an emergency response communications system for Iraqi citizens.
-Our client alleged that LTSWI submitted false documents stating that the emergency system had successfully completed testing and was ready to send to Iraq in order to receive payment and an additional $8.5 million award for finishing the project ahead of schedule.
-Our client also alleged that he had been wrongfully terminated for raising concerns over the company’s fraudulent conduct.
+My client alleged that LTSWI submitted false documents stating that the emergency system had successfully completed testing and was ready to send to Iraq in order to receive payment and an additional $8.5 million award for finishing the project ahead of schedule.
+My client also alleged that he had been wrongfully terminated for raising concerns over the company’s fraudulent conduct.